Zeta and Fredholm determinants of self-adjoint operators: Introduction

+a priori defined for $\Re s$ large and $-z$ in the resolvent set of $L$ is then a holomorphic function of two variables (see also Proposition \ref{p.taylor.exp.logdetzeta} below).

-It is not hard to see that, say for an elliptic self-adjoint differential operator $L$ on a closed manifold, the function $z\mapsto \det_{\zeta}(L+z)$ is an entire function of finite order with zeros exactly in $-\gl_{n}(L)$, where $\gl_{n}(L)$ are the eigenvalues of $L$ counted with multiplicity.
+It is then not hard to see that, say for an elliptic self-adjoint differential operator $L$ on a closed manifold, the function $z\mapsto \det_{\zeta}(L+z)$ extends to an entire function of finite order with zeros exactly in $-\gl_{n}(L)$, where $\gl_{n}(L)$ are the eigenvalues of $L$ counted with multiplicity.

 In \cite[Proposition 4.6]{Les:DRS} it was shown that for certain Sturm-Liouville operators one has

 that is there is a simple relation between the $\zeta$-regularized determinant on the one hand and the Fredholm determinant on the other hand.